 How to decide the location of goods at the point of sale

-You should normally be able to decide the location of goods at the point of sale or when goods are either offered or advertised for sale to UK consumers on your marketplace from information that you already hold.
+You should normally be able to decide the location of goods at the point of sale or when goods are either offered or advertised for sale to UK customers on your marketplace from information that you already hold.
 This will include:

 - if the goods are fulfilled by your own fulfilment houses in the UK, then information held by this part of your business